 Tips for Writing Poetry

 The act of writing poetry can be as simple as jotting down words and phrases from the heart, arranging them as you see fit, and attaching an appropriate title.
 However, if you want to write a certain type or style of poetry, you need to study the elements of the specific form you are interested in replicating.
 Stumped for ideas for the content of your poem?
 Try finding a quiet, serene spot in nature or a bustling avenue and let your senses take in everything around you.
 Don’t forget to make some notes about your observations for when you are ready to begin writing your poem.
 When writing your poem, avoid extreme rhyming or trite phrases for the best effect.
 Employ the use of figurative language, theme, and imagery to connect with the reader.

 Check out the following websites for more tips about writing poetry:

-A guide for writing poetry that can make an impact on the world.
-Find examples and tips that will help you create poetic forms that command the attention of others.
+This guide for writing poetry that can impact the world contains examples and tips that will help you create poetic forms that command the attention of others.

 Ever wondered what famous authors did to inspire themselves to write?
 Check out this site for an entertaining read.